oysandvik94/curl.nvim/README.md

   -- Specify an alternative curl binary that will be used to run curl commands -- String of either full path, or binary in path curl_binary = nil,
+  -- Print elapsed time in seconds if request duration exceeds this limit or don't if nil show_request_duration_limit = nil,
   -- Specify how to open curl
   -- use "tab" to open in separate tab
   -- use "split" to open in horizontal split